shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Logging
 =======
-The SG-Jira-Bridge uses standard Python logging.
+The PTR-Jira-Bridge uses standard Python logging.
 The logging configuration is stored in a ``LOGGING`` *dict* in the ``settings.py`` file and uses the standard :mod:`logging.config` format.